sqlparser/sqlflow_public/embedding_sqlflow.md

 ```

+you can [open this simple demo](http://111.229.12.71/sqlflowjs/sqlflow.js_get_start.html) in browser.

 ## Connect to your own SQLFlow backend server
 Please modify `config.private.json`, so this sqlflowjs will connect to your own SQLFlow backend server.